Learn How to Grow Bitter Melon in pots easily! It is fun and Growing Bitter Gourd this way will produce ample harvest for your family!

-Other Names— African Cucumber, Ampalaya, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Chinli-Chih, Cundeamor, Fructus Mormordicae Grosvenori, Karavella, Kathilla, Karela, Kareli, Kerala, Kuguazi, K’u-Kua, Lai Margose, Melón Amargo, Melon Amer, Momordica, Momordica charantia, Momordica murcata, Momordique, Pepino Montero, P’u-T’ao, Sorosi, Sushavi, Vegetable insulin, Wild Cucumber
+African Cucumber, Ampalaya, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Chinli-Chih, Cundeamor, Fructus Mormordicae Grosvenori, Karavella, Kathilla, Karela, Kareli, Kerala, Kuguazi, K’u-Kua, Lai Margose, Melón Amargo, Melon Amer, Momordica, Momordica charantia, Momordica murcata, Momordique, Pepino Montero, P’u-T’ao, Sorosi, Sushavi, Vegetable insulin, and Wild Cucumber.

 Bitter Melon (Bitter Gourd) Information

-This very short living tropical perennial climber with thin stems can grow up to 5 m in length.
-Like other plants of this family, it needs support.
-Both the stem and lobed leaves are hairy.
-Bitter melon produces yellow flowers, male or female, which are pollinated by insects.
+This short-living tropical perennial climber with thin stems can grow up to 5 meters in length.
+Like other plants in this family, it needs support.
+The stem and lobed leaves are hairy, which helps the plant to climb easily.
+Bitter melon produces yellow flowers, male and female, which insects pollinate.

-Bitter taste fruits are eaten unripe when they are still green or slightly pale.
+The unique bitter-tasting fruits are picked unripe when they are still green or slightly pale.
 They have delicate skin and can be eaten after cooking.
-Inside there are large seeds.
-The flesh somewhat resembles a cucumber and is watery and crusty.
+The flesh somewhat resembles a cucumber and contains large crunchy seeds inside.

 Planting Bitter Melon

-Sow seeds 2 cm deep.
-Seeds can be sown directly into the ground or in the containers but only when the risk of frost has passed and the soil warms up enough.
-Seeds require the temperature above 70 F (20 C) for germination.
+Sow seeds 2 cm deep, directly into the ground or in the containers, but only when the risk of frost has passed, and the soil warms up enough.
+Seeds require a temperature above 70 F (20 C) for germination.

-In temperate regions best seed sowing time is summer, usually between late April to May.
-Whereas in tropics (USDA Zone 10, 11), you can start seeds anytime.
+The best seed sowing time in temperate regions is summer, usually between late April and May.
+Whereas in the tropics (USDA Zone 10, 11), you can start seeds anytime.

 Requirements for Growing Bitter Melon

-It tolerates a wide range of soils, but prefers permeable, sandy loam soil that is very rich in organic matter.
+It tolerates a wide range of soils but prefers permeable, sandy loam soil rich in organic matter.
 Bitter melon grows in slightly acidic to slightly alkaline soil.
-The pH range around 6 to 7.1 is ideal.
+The pH range of around 6 to 7.1 is ideal.

 Bitter Melon Plant Care

-Bitter gourd perks up very quickly and within two weeks after planting you must arrange something to support it.
-You can also grow this vine on pergolas, arches or arbor.
+Bitter gourd perks up very quickly, and within two weeks after planting, you must arrange something to support it.
+You can also grow this vine on pergolas, arches, or mini arbors.

-In cooler climates bitter gourds are grown as annual so you may not need to care about overwintering.
+Bitter melons are usually grown annually, so you may not need to care about overwintering.

-Pollinators like bees will do the pollination for you so be good to them.
-If you don’t find pollinators around the flowers you may need to hand pollinate them in the morning.
+Pollinators like bees do the pollination for you, be kind to them.
+If you don’t find pollinators around the flowers, you may need to hand pollinate them in the morning.